azukauteh/alx-higher_level_programming/0x06-python-classes/README.md

 5. Test your solutions by running the exercise files using Python.
 You can execute the command `python3 exercise1.py` (replace `exercise1.py` with the exercise file you want to run).

-6. Repeat steps 4-5 for each exercise in the `exercises` directory until
+6. Repeat steps 4-5 for each exercise in the `exercises` directory .